 This is an awesome reminder to always put the visitor's center on your list – no matter how much you think you don't need to go there.
 We usually use visitors centers as a pit stop/bathroom stop and there's usually always something for the kids, like stickers or some other type of little prize.
 Most people who work in visitor's centers are friendly and are experts on the area.
 They'll ask you what your plans are and they'll likely tell you about things you didn't know about or recommend places to eat.
 Or, tell you your plans are flawed.
 It all usually works out.

-Where to stay: we booked our Marfa stay through HomeAway.
-If you’ve never stayed in a vacation rental or don’t think you can afford one, HomeAway and VRBO might surprise you.
+Where to stay: we booked our Marfa stay through Vrbo.
+If you've never stayed in a vacation rental or don't think you can afford one, you might be pleasantly surprised.

 8. Fort Stockton

 If you're not familiar with Texas, you're probably saying “What?
 Where?” and that's OK.
 If your spring break in Texas plans involve driving through Texas or if you're coming from in state and want something a little more “road less traveled” Fort Stockton is definitely one to consider.
 Unless you're a die-hard road tripper, this one might not be practical because it's not really near any major cities or airports.

 Located deep in the heart of West Texas, Fort Stockton is a town where you can experience some frontier history.
 Once upon a time, soldiers of the 1st and 8th Infantries were stationed at this West Texas outpost to protect travelers heading west to Mexico and California from San Antonio.
 We decided to make a pit stop in Fort Stockton on our “San Antonio to Santa Fe” road trip.
 Fort Stockton is about 300 miles from San Antonio and not being a fan of long driving days, we did this as a scheduled stop on our 2018 Southwest Road Trip.